 Given those differences, it's no surprise that your remote employees may face different challenges than your typical office worker.

-Remote lifestyle questions
+Remote lifestyle questions to ask remote employees

 The questions below will help you understand how their day is structured and identify ways you may be able to help them.
 (For example, obtaining a budget for them to improve their home office or get a co-working space.):